HelpingAI/HelpingAI-python/docs/api_reference.md

 ### `ToolFunction`

-Represents the function details within a `ToolCall` object.
+Represents the function details within a `ToolCall` object with enhanced execution capabilities.

 **Attributes:**